cjvirtucio87/add_accounts/add_accounts/README.md

 }
 ```

 `Admin` represents the account that has admin privileges over the database. `Password` is that account's password.
-This script interfaces with the MySQL daemon over tcp, so you need to specify a `Host` and a `Port`.
+This script interfaces with the MySQL daemon over `tcp`, so you need to specify a `Host` and a `Port`.
 You then define the credentials for the user accounts that you want ot create as an array mapped to `UserConfigs`.